zlatozar/etudes/ComputerSimulation/InstructionSet.md

 |    Load Negative Immediate               |    IM    |     41        |    ```LNI, R1 I```   |      GLE      |

-The value loaded into register R1 is the 32-bit two's complement of the 20-bit two's complement value I. Overflow cannot occur.
+The value loaded into register R1 is the 32-bit two's complement of the 20-bit two's complement value `I`.
+Overflow cannot occur.
 The CCR is set by comparing the loaded value with zero.

 ### 8. LNC